Putin: Russia willing to turn over transcript of Trump meeting with Russians

 Putin's comments came during a joint news conference in the Black Sea resort of Sochi with visiting Italian Prime Minister Paolo Gentiloni.

-Trump has come under fire following news reports that he shared sensitive intelligence about the Islamic State militants with Lavrov and Russian ambassador Sergei Kislyak during a meeting at the White House.
+Trump has come under fire following news reports that he shared sensitive intelligence about an Islamic State plot with Lavrov and Russian ambassador Sergei Kislyak during a meeting at the White House.

+At one point, Putin jokingly said he needed to upbraid Lavrov for failing to share the "secrets" with him.

+"I will have to reprimand him because he shared these secrets neither with me nor with the Russian secret services which is very inappropriate on his part," Putin joked, according to the Russian Interfax news agency.

-The Russian president said he initially found debates about Russia’s meddling in U.S. politics as “funny” but said Moscow is now “concerned because it’s hard to imagine what the people who produce such nonsense can come up with next.”
+The Russian president said he initially found debates about Russia’s meddling in U.S. politics “funny,” but said Moscow is now “concerned because it’s hard to imagine what the people who produce such nonsense can come up with next.”

 He dismissed U.S. politicians — unnamed — as either being “stupid” or “dangerous and unscrupulous” who are wittingly “causing the damage to their own country.”